Tanjya/Restaurant-application/README.md

 # 🍴 Restaurant Website Replica

-A responsive restaurant web app designed to reflect the restaurant’s branding while delivering a smooth and engaging user experience.
+A responsive restaurant web application designed to reflect the restaurant’s branding while delivering a smooth and engaging user experience.
 Built with **React** and modern web technologies.

 ---